SolaceProducts/pubsubplus-pks-quickstart/README.md

 ## Purpose of this repository

-This repository explains how to install a Solace PubSub+ Software Message Broker in various configurations onto a [Pivotal Container Service (PKS)](https://cloud.vmware.com/pivotal-container-service ) cluster.
+This repository explains how to install a Solace PubSub+ Software Message Broker in various configurations onto a [Pivotal Container Service (PKS)](//cloud.vmware.com/pivotal-container-service ) cluster.

 The recommended Solace PubSub+ Software Message Broker version is 9.1 or later.

-For deploying Solace PubSub+ Software Message Broker in a generic Kubernetes environment refer to the [Solace Kubernetes Quickstart project](//github.com/SolaceProducts/solace-kubernetes-quickstart ).
+For deploying Solace PubSub+ Software Message Broker in a generic Kubernetes environment, refer to the [Solace Kubernetes Quickstart project](//github.com/SolaceProducts/solace-kubernetes-quickstart ).

 ## Description of the Solace PubSub+ Software Message Broker

 The Solace PubSub+ software message broker meets the needs of big data, cloud migration, and Internet-of-Things initiatives, and enables microservices and event-driven architecture.
 Capabilities include topic-based publish/subscribe, request/reply, message queues/queueing, and data streaming for IoT devices and mobile/web apps.
 The message broker supports open APIs and standard protocols including AMQP, JMS, MQTT, REST, and WebSocket.
 Moreover, it can be deployed in on-premise datacenters, natively within private and public clouds, and across complex hybrid cloud environments.

-Solace PubSub+ software message brokers can be deployed in either a 3-node High-Availability (HA) cluster, or as a single node deployment.
+Solace PubSub+ software message brokers can be deployed in either a 3-node High-Availability (HA) cluster, or as a single-node non-HA deployment.
 For simple test environments that need only to validate application functionality, a single instance will suffice.
 Note that in production, or any environment where message loss cannot be tolerated, an HA cluster is required.

 ## How to deploy a message broker onto PKS

-In this quick start we go through the steps to set up a message broker either as a single stand-alone instance, or in a 3-node HA cluster.
+In this quick start we go through the steps to set up a message broker either as a single-node instance (default settings), or in a 3-node HA cluster.

 ### Step 1: Access to PKS